unlight/asmt-javascript-questions/README.md

 - How do you understand non-blocking and async functions?
 Is there a difference between them?
 - Can you name the rules of interoperability between CJS and ESM modules?
 - What are the advantages and disadvantages of doing npm shrinkwrap or package lock?
+- You mentioned in your grow a migration from express.js to koa.js.
+I would like to understand better the motivation between the change between both technologies, because both solutions are quite similar and share lots of middlewares let's say.
+And as well, during the migration what were the challenges and how did you overcome those.
+- Can you name few use cases where Node.js will not be a good option to develop your service?
+- If somebody come to you and say instead of nodejs we should use Java/Go/Rust.
+What would you tell them?
+- How can we write e2e tests for an API and which tools can we use for that?
+  - GraphQL.
+Did you wrote any e2e tests?
+- Could you share some experience about deploying Node.js services?
+Also please name few Do and Don'ts for this process.
+- You developed some feature.
+It has been tested and release to Prod.
+After release you realized that another feature stopped working completely.
+Your actions?
+- Which parts of data you store in which type of storage based on what requirements? (sql dbs vs redis vs buses (rabbit mq) vs others (mongo, neo, etc)
+- How would you make sure when you integrate with frontend team (other backend team) that you guys build the same bridge?
+- Have you heard about customer based contract tests?
+- Are there any specific challenges in GraphQL regarding to authorization?
+- I'm implementing an API that returns some data from a raw text file.
+The txt file have few megabytes and for know I need process it in every request.
+How can I improve this workflow? (cache, read file using streams, batch processing)
+  - Imagine that you are populating this file (at some point you have not enough memory to keep it there).
+- Which approach better streams or generators (pros and cons)?
+- About static code analysis tools, what you use and why these tools?
+- What caching strategies do you know? (memoization, etc.)
+- What is difference between replication and sharding?
+- How do you test serverless applications?
+- How can we found causes of exceptions with memory leaks?
+- Have you an experience catching memory leaks in production?
+(What if memory contains sensitive data)
+- Please compare GraphQL and REST and RPC (pros and cons)?
+- Your teammates constantly postpone code review to the end of the sprint.
+As a result the changes are merged in the last day of the sprint, QAs could not verify them on time.
+What to do?
+- Let's say you've been given a task to find the weakest places in your solution/process to improve them.
+What will you do?
+- Imagine you are leaving a project where you was responsible for some big complex undocumented area.
+Your teammates are not competent in this area and you should make knowledge transfer for them.
+Your steps?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?